 Once we receive the check, we will forward the proctor the requested Exam Version(s) and the answer key(s).

-C. The proctor will then report the score for each Exam Version to us, and if it falls above the National Median Score for the division the student is in on the version of the Exam they take, then they will qualify for Nationals, and we will let you know that by early March (for Varsity and Junior Varsity Division students) or early April (for Middle School and Elementary Division students) once the initial qualifying period is over.
+C. The proctor will then report the score for each Exam Version to us.
+For the A-C Set Exams used in the Varsity and JV Division, if the score falls above the National Median Score for the division the student is in on the version of the Exam they take, then they will qualify for Nationals, and we will let you know that by early-mid January for C Set Exams, early-mid February for B Set Exams, and early-mid March for A Set Exams.

-D. If the student does not qualify on the Exam Version they took, then they can take the other Versions they haven’t yet taken.
+D. If the student does not qualify on the Exam Version they took, then they can take the other Exam Versions they haven’t yet taken that they are eligible to take.
 The process would work the same way.

 6. Do I have to be competing in The National History Bee or The National History Bowl / US Academic Bee and Bowl to take the IGB/USGO Qualifying Exam at a tournament site?

-No, though, you are certainly welcome to compete in these.
-The National History Bee and the US Academic Bee do not require a team, and some questions (as well as in the History Bowl and Academic Bowl) reference geography, so many students interested in the International Geography Bee will surely also be interested in competing in the other events too.
-The Varsity and Junior Varsity US National Championships of The National History Bee and Bowl will be held on the same weekend as the Varsity and Junior Varsity US National Championships of the International Geography Bee.
+No, though, you are certainly welcome to.
+The National History Bee and the US Academic Bee do not require a team, and some questions (as well as in the History Bowl and Academic Bowl) reference geography, so many students interested in the USGO will surely also be interested in competing in the other events too.
+The Varsity and Junior Varsity National Championships of The National History Bee and Bowl will be held on the same weekend as the Varsity and Junior Varsity National Championships of the USGO.

-For elementary and middle school-aged students, the Middle School and Elementary Division US National Championships of the International Geography Bee will take place on the same weekend as the National Championships of The US Academic Bee and Bowl, and the National Championships for Middle School and Elementary Divisions of the National History Bee and Bowl and the US Geography Olympiad.
+For elementary and middle school-aged students, the Elementary Division and Middle School Division National Championships of the USGO will take place on the same weekend as the National Championships of The US Academic Bee and Bowl, as well as the Elementary Division and Middle School Division National Championships of The National History Bee and Bowl.

-For more information on The National History Bee and Bowl at the Varsity and Junior Varsity levels, see www.historybowl.com.
+For more information on The National History Bee and Bowl at the Varsity and Junior Varsity levels, click here.

-For more information on The National History Bee and Bowl at the Middle School and Elementary levels, see www.historybee.com.
+For more information on The National History Bee and Bowl at the Middle School and Elementary School levels, click here.

 For more information on The US Academic Bee and Bowl see www.usacademicbowl.com